P0riyan8k3a2/devops1/README.md

 # devops1
+Developer Priyanka Mehra
-used for practice of devops concepts
+Used for practice of devops concepts